-The Council manages over \$759 million of community assets.
-These assets are critical to servicing our District and supporting community wellbeing.
+The Council manages \$760 million of assets (total assets as at 1 July 2020) on behalf of our communities.
+These assets are critical to servicing our district and supporting community wellbeing.

-The Council ensures robust Asset Management Plans are in place for our core infrastructure activities to ensure that they are well maintained, have a long term prioritised programme of works and that the 'whole of life' costs are balanced and shared across multiple planning periods.
+The Council ensures robust Asset Management Plans are in place for our core infrastructure activities so they are well maintained, have a long-term prioritised programme of works and that the 'whole of life' costs are balanced and shared across multiple planning periods.

-Environmental standards continue to increase regarding the quality of water that we discharge around the District.
-Higher standards are required in the term of the 2021-31 LTP for Three Waters (Water, Stormwater and Wastewater) as many of the assets are either nearing the end of their life or require capacity upgrades to manage growth.
-A significant amount of work is required, including upgrades to our wastewater treatment plants, to meet modern standards and gain consents from the Regional Council.
+Environmental standards continue to increase regarding the quality of water that we discharge around the district.
+Higher standards are required in the term of the Long Term Plan 2021-31 for three waters (water, stormwater and wastewater) as many of the assets are either nearing the end of their life or require capacity upgrades to manage growth.
+A significant amount of work is required, including upgrades to our wastewater treatment plants, to meet modern standards and gain consents from Bay of Plenty Regional Council.

-In July 2020, the Government initiated the Three Waters Reform Programme to reform local government three waters service delivery arrangements.
+In July 2020, central government initiated the Three Waters Reform Programme to review local government three waters service delivery arrangements.
 One of the possible outcomes of this reform is that the management and operation of the three water assets may move to another agency.
-The outcomes of this reform are not included in this Long Term Plan as there are currently a number of uncertainties around the final outcome.
-Council's 2024-34 Long Term Plan will include any associated planning and investment requirements.
+The outcomes of this reform are not included in this Long Term Plan, as there are currently a number of uncertainties around the final outcome.
+Council's Long Term Plan 2024-34 will include any associated planning and investment requirements.